 \section{Abstract}

 We establish upper bounds for shifted moments of cubic and quartic Dirichlet $L$-functions under the generalized Riemann hypothesis.
-As an application, we prove bounds for moments of cubic and quartic Dirichlet character sums.
+As applications, we prove bounds for moments of cubic and quartic Dirichlet character sums.

 {\bf Mathematics Subject Classification (2010)}: 11L40, 11M06

 {\bf Keywords}: cubic Dirichlet characters, quartic Dirichlet characters, shifted moments, upper bounds